StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 {% hint style="success" "self-hosted info" %}

 Know what the AAD is working on.
-The status UI of the AAD provides various metrics and indicators, including details of what it is currently doing \(see [troubleshooting](../../setup/install-stackstate/kubernetes_install/aad_standalone.md#troubleshooting)\).
+[The status UI of the AAD](/setup/install-stackstate/kubernetes_install/aad_standalone.md#troubleshooting)) provides various metrics and indicators, including details of what the AAD is currently doing.
 {% endhint %}

 ### How fast are anomalies detected?